 Further emphasizing Max Payne 3's highly cinematic gameplay are two new features Rockstar designed for that very purpose.
 If the player has at least one painkiller left (the Max Payne series' answer to medkits) and an enemy depletes their health, time will slow to a crawl and allow you a few seconds to line up a shot and eliminate said enemy.
 It's an insanely cool aesthetic that keeps the combat flowing smoothly and naturally while also acting as a valuable gameplay tool during moments when the hectic nature of the gun battles won't net you enough time to recover some health.
 When these moments occur - referred to in-game as Last Man Standing - the player can control the speed of the camera.
 There are also moments during gameplay where a particularly nasty kill warrants a Bullet Cam (i.e. a tracking shot of the bullet hitting its target) which, again, the player can adjust at their leisure for added cinematic flair.

 The RAGE engine has also been optimized to accomodate high levels of destructibility with nary a framerate drop.
 What's even more notable is the Euphoria physics engine, yet another piece of tech initially developed for GTA IV.
 It allows for realistic character movement by giving individual models skeletal structure and weight.
 Euphoria allows for every single character model to run, move, fall, and tumble with eerie authenticity.
-The Euphoria technology also eliminates those rather unsavory moments from past games where - if Max were to dive in the direction of a wall, for example - the animation would still play out with heavy clipping to keep the character model from breaching the area of play.
-With Euphoria, however, if Max finds himself sailing towards a wall, upon impact his body will fold and bend to varying degrees depending on force and inertia.
+The Euphoria technology also eliminates those rather unsavory moments from past games where - if Max were to dive in the direction of a wall, for example - the Shoot Dodge animation would continue on as if there were nothing there.
+With Euphoria, impacting solid objects causes Max's body to take on the characteristics of real-life force and inertia.

 On top of truly outstanding gunfights and set pieces, the story being told is both impressively written and unrelentingly grim.
 More so than the previous games, the violence in Max Payne 3 is swift and unwavering.
 There are some truly heinous moments of bloodshed that occur throughout and almost always when you least expect them.
 The shootouts themselves are extremely bloody, almost Sam Peckinpah-like in their gratuity.
 These gunfights are appropriately accented by amazing sound design and an eclectic, effective soundtrack.
 The score - consisting of original songs by rock band Health - accentuate the on-screen carnage but are used sparingly so as not to overshadow it.
 A sequence set in an airport is a perfect example of how Health's score works in tandem with the visuals to heighten these visceral set pieces.